6th Annual Giant Loop Ride, June 2-4, 2017 at Crystal Crane Hot Springs, Oregon

 Join us for an adventure motorcycle rally weekend at Crystal Crane Hot Springs, our basecamp for exploring the wonders of eastern Oregon’s high desert backcountry.
 This is a great way to get a taste of the amazing riding here in Oregon – and to meet some new riding friends.
 All bike types and riders are welcome!
 SPACE IS LIMITED – YOUR DEPOSIT SECURES YOUR SPOT!

-IF YOU USE A DIFFERENT EMAIL ADDRESS FOR PAYPAL THAN YOU DO TO RECEIVE IMPORTANT ANNOUNCEMENTS ABOUT THE RIDE, PLEASE SIGN UP HERE FOR OUR EMAIL LIST WITH THE ADDRESS YOU CHECK MOST FREQUENTLY!
+PLEASE USE AN EMAIL ADDRESS THAT YOU CHECK, SO YOU RECEIVE IMPORTANT ANNOUNCEMENTS ABOUT THE RIDE, PLEASE SIGN UP HERE FOR OUR EMAIL LIST WITH THE ADDRESS YOU CHECK MOST FREQUENTLY!

 Register now to reserve your spot by paying a $100 refundable deposit.
 The deposit will be refunded if you cancel by April 30 (we have to provide a headcount for camping and food, and we get charged even if you don’t show).